kobra140489/MES.Wiki/Bugs,-Issues,-or-Crashes.md

 # Steam Discussions

 Please refrain from posting issues in the <u>**Discussions**</u> sections of my mod pages.
-The main **Comments** section is fine, but on most of my mod pages I do not have notifications turned on for Discussions, so I will probably miss them if you post them there.
+The main <u>**Comments**</u> section is fine, but on most of my mod pages I do not have notifications turned on for Discussions, so I will probably miss them if you post them there.